Alert area

 An Alert Area is a place of alert for military aircraft at United States Air Force bases.
-During the Cold War, bomber aircraft would be stationed on the Christmas trees within the area, ready to take off at a moment's notice.
+During the Cold War, bomber aircraft would be stationed on the Christmas trees within the area, ready to take off at moment's notice.
 Oftentimes, tanker aircraft would be stationed in a separate area of the base, and would take off along with their bomber counterparts.
 At the Alert Area at Loring Air Force Base, the area consisted of a forty acre high-security area located to the southeast corner of the runway, and bordered to the east by forest.
 It also contains a Christmas tree and mole hole, among other buildings.